nakedgoat/newznab-installer.sh/README.md

 Codename:       noble

-Edit the script to your needs, your domain and your passwords, etc. chmod +x nn-installer.sh sudo ./nn-installer.sh
+Edit the script to your needs, your domain and your passwords, etc. chmod +x newznab-installer.sh sudo ./newznab-installer.sh

 * be sure to edit your domain for SSL via LE cerbot.
 * also the script will create your DB, so use that information when on database install step of the NN installer.
 Otherwise you'll get a 500 err.